 UWMPD protects and serves the UWM community with sworn and commissioned law enforcement personnel, on-call 24 hours a day, seven (7) days a week, 365 days a year.
 UWMPD officers are certified law enforcement officers meeting or exceeding standards set by the Wisconsin Law Enforcement Standards Board.
 UWMPD is also staffed by security officers, law enforcement dispatchers, and other support staff.
-The UWMPD provides police service, facility security, emergency planning and safety programming to campus.
+UWMPD provides police service, facility security, emergency planning and safety programming to campus.

-&lt;sup>3 Clery Act, Department of Education, available at www2.ed.gov/admins/lead/safety/campus.html
+3 Clery Act, Department of Education, available at www2.ed.gov/admins/lead/safety/campus.html

-&lt;sup>4 This is in compliance with Federal guidelines.
+4 This is in compliance with Federal guidelines.

-UWMPD officers have complete police authority to apprehend, arrest, and/or cite anyone involved in committing violations of Wisconsin Administrative Code UWS Chapter 18 (Conduct on University Lands) and acts that are unlawful under State statutes on campus and at other areas under the control of the University of Wisconsin System Board of Regents.
+UWMPD officers have complete police authority to apprehend, arrest, and/or cite anyone involved in committing violations of Wisconsin Administrative Code Chapter 18 UWS (Conduct on University Lands) and acts that are unlawful under State statutes on campus and at other areas under the control of the University of Wisconsin System Board of Regents.